jellyfin-archive/jellyfin-docs/general/administration/installing.md

 ## Containers

+Note: There is currently an [issue](https://github.com/docker/for-linux/issues/788) for read-only mounts in Docker.
+If there are submounts within the main mount, the submounts are read-write capable.

+Use host mode for networking in order to use DLNA or an HDHomeRun.

 ### Official Docker Hub

 <a href="https://hub.docker.com/r/jellyfin/jellyfin"><img alt="Docker Pull Count" src="https://img.shields.io/docker/pulls/jellyfin/jellyfin.svg"></a>

 The Jellyfin Docker image is available on [Docker Hub](https://hub.docker.com/r/jellyfin/jellyfin/) for multiple architectures.

 1. Get the latest image:
     `docker pull jellyfin/jellyfin`